Late Summer in New Orleans

 The 11th Annual New Orleans Burlesque Festival, September 12-15

 If you’re in town during the third weekend of August, check out the annual Burlesque Festival, an international event that brings together the best of local talent and some big international names.
 Dancers, emcees, comics, singers, and variety-act performers will be doing two shows nightly at two locations, Harrah’s and House of Blues.
 Tickets are $22-$62.
-The main event will be held on Saturday at the Civic Center, featuring a classic striptease competition accompanied by a live jazz band.
+The main event will be held on Saturday at the Civic Theatre, featuring a classic striptease competition accompanied by a live jazz band.
 The winner will be crowned as the “Queen of Burlesque.”

 Southern Decadence, August 29 – September 2